AntonTat27/telegram_bot/README.md

 ### Starting the Services

+1. **Add your telegram bot token:**
+   - Go to docker-compose.yml and on 52nd line you will see the following: "TELEGRAM_BOT_TOKEN=TELEGRAM_TOKEN"
+   - Replace "TELEGRAM_TOKEN" with your token.

-1. **Start all services:**
+2. **Start all services:**
     ```sh
     docker-compose up
     ```
    This command will pull the necessary images from Docker Hub and start all services.

-   2. **Send commands to the bot:**
+3. **Send commands to the bot:**
     - **/start**: The bot will respond with a welcome message.
     - **/filter + word**: The bot will save the word and filter messages by it.
     - Any other message will be saved to one of the tables, depending on whether it contains the filter word or not.

 ### Checking the Database